programmfabrik/easydb-documentation/content/technical/types/object/_index.en.md

 ### Global object ID

-The global object ID is composed of a system ID and an instance name ("\<system_object_id\>@\<instance_name\>").
+The global object ID is composed of a system ID and an instance name (`"<system_object_id>@<instance_name>"`).
 It allows to identify an object uniquely across all Easydb instances.
-When performing a search, the instance name can be replaced by the alias "local", but the response will always contain the instance name.
+When performing a search, the instance name can be replaced by the alias `"local"`, but the response will always contain the instance name.

 ### Owner